perrawd/1dv610-lab1-tokenizer/README.md

 ## How to use

-1. Create a new grammar type object for the grammar to be used for lexical analysis.
+1. Create a new lexical grammar type object for the grammar to be used for lexical analysis.
-2. Create a new lexical analysis.
+2. Create a new lexical analysis with the lexical grammar type and the string that is to be tokenized.

 ### Modules for usage
 ```